-Today, we are going to share a detailed guide on how to boot into Android Recovery (3 Methods).
+Today, we are going to share a detailed guide on how to boot into Recovery Mode on Android (3 Methods).
 Many people have smartphones don’t really have even the basic knowledge of how to boot their smartphones into recovery mode.
 Booting into Recovery Mode is important in different situations.
 For example, if you are facing issues/problems on your Android phone and looking to solve them then the first thing you need is Recovery Mode.
 So go ahead and proceed to the given guide on how to boot into Recovery Mode on Android devices.

 After booting your Android phone into recovery mode, you can perform some the following tasks

 - Custom recovery